-The Director of the Maya Angelou Center for Health Equity is Ronny Bell, PhD, MS. The MACHE, named in honor of Dr. Maya Angelou (Reynolds Professor of American Studies at Wake Forest University), is addressing one of the most compelling demographic trends in modern American history-the increasing diversity of the U.S. population.
+The Interim Director of the Maya Angelou Center for Health Equity is Alain Bertoni, MD, MPH.
+The MACHE, named in honor of Dr. Maya Angelou (Reynolds Professor of American Studies at Wake Forest University), is addressing one of the most compelling demographic trends in modern American history-the increasing diversity of the U.S. population.
 Initially focused on African Americans, Hispanics/Latinos, and American Indians, the expertise developed at MACHE will position it as a key national resource to reduce the gap in health disparities for an increasingly diverse society.

 National priorities for minority health issues, as outlined by the U.S. Department of Health and Human Services, provide the impetus for MACHE to work to enhance quality outcomes in six target areas: infant mortality, cancer screening and management, cardiovascular disease, diabetes, HIV/AIDS, and immunizations.

 The MACHE is dedicated to the goal of achieving health equity by: conducting translational research to impact population health, developing sustainable and mutually-beneficial community partnerships, and delivering educational initiatives to diversify the clinical, biomedical, and public health workforce.
 Forsyth County, North Carolina, has a population that is more than 20% African American and has the fastest-growing Hispanic population in the U.S. Forsyth County and the greater Piedmont Triad region offer an appropriate statistical microcosm of minority populations for clinical research and designing community outreach programs.
 These programs will be applicable to minority populations in communities across the United States.